Nuclear power debate: Trends and future prospects

 In October 2020, the U.S. Department of Energy announced selecting two U.S.-based teams to receive $160 million in initial funding under the new Advanced Reactor Demonstration Program (ARDP).
 TerraPower LLC (Bellevue, WA) and X-energy (Rockville, MD) were each awarded $80 million to build two advanced nuclear reactors that can be operational within seven years.

+The voracious power demands of large language models have spurred renewed interest in nuclear power from artificial intelligence companies facing down environmental criticisms of their technology.
+In 2024, Microsoft inked a deal to reopen the shuttered Three Mile Island plant and purchase all of its power output for 20 years, marking one of the first times that a closed plant has been reopened in the US.
+Google and Amazon also signed major nuclear deals in 2024, with Google announcing that it would be purchasing nuclear energy from small modular reactor company Kairos energy and Amazon announcing it would be supporting a joint nuclear energy project between small modular reactor startup X-Energy and Energy Northwest, Washington State's public energy utility.